subnetter/subnet-docs/docs/product/providers.md

 ---

 ### Service Providers Platform Software
 The Subnet platform is provided to users by a federation of permission-less service providers.
-Each service provider run service providers software that implements the Subnet Network Protocol (SNP).
+Each service provider run service providers software that implements the Subnet Network Protocol (SUB).

 :::info
 Each provider needs to configure run two processes on one or more computers.
 A `Service Provider Node` and a `Cryptocurrency Node`.